-This takes them one step closer to offering online gaming and sports betting in Michigan, expected now to go live next month.
+This takes them one step closer to offering online gaming, sports betting and online poker in Michigan, expected now to go live next month.

 However, the good news for the online poker industry is that state lawmakers have approved a bill that authorizes the regulator to allow interstate online poker.